 Many organizations have turned to multiple point solutions for risk mitigation in case of a natural or unnatural disaster occurring.
 This includes everything from mirrored sites with synchronous or asynchronous data replication to cloud hosted solutions and automated recovery operations.
 CIOs, CROs, Business Continuity and IT managers understand the value of forward-thinking business continuity and resiliency solutions.

 These IT professionals know cloud computing can lower recovery point objectives and recovery time objectives, dramatically improving the availability of data and applications at a time when organizations are becoming increasingly dependent on the readiness of their data and applications.

 To expand business resiliency beyond keeping servers and applications up and running to include all physical and virtual layers of the enterprise, IT leaders must think more broadly, ensuring that the entire organization is fully protected including their key business processes.

 How can organizations implement the technologies and IT processes needed to back up and protect data that is created from multiple, disparate sources, then quickly restore it after a disruption in business operations to an understood synchronized point in time?

 To address the needs of business resiliency today, organizations will have to look for innovative solutions that combine enhanced automated recovery capabilities that can span hybrid and heterogeneous environments.
 There will be a need for new industry expertise bringing new technologies that can, in turn, bring the automation, the orchestration and the brokerage services to enable the protection of all aspects of complex business IT environments.

 Today, “resiliency-as-a-service” combines proven disaster recovery and backup technologies with new orchestrated capabilities and approaches that deliver improved end-to-end recovery capability.
-Recovery management from a centralized portal shows Recovery Time and Point objectives dynamically with end-to-end automated seamless management of application recovery.
+Recovery management from a centralized portal shows Recovery Time Objective (RTO) and Recovery Point Objective (RPO) dynamically with end-to-end automated seamless management of application recovery.